About and Volunteer with us

-Lions Club are part of community life in Australia – in the cities and in the country.
-Our volunteer initiatives also stretch around the globe.
+Lions Club are part of community life in the world our volunteer initiatives also stretch around the globe.
 Lions Clubs are easily identified by their distinctive Logo, the trademark of our International Association, and the ‘We Serve’ motto.

 Our Local History